-The data presented in the following table summarizes the reported fires that occurred in housing facilities from 2013 through 2015.
+The data presented in the following table summarizes the reported fires that occurred in housing facilities from 2014 through 2016.
 Please note that the housing facilities presented in the following table are located on campus property.
 Joel Nayder Security Compliance & Operations Officer, Public Safety is chiefly responsible for the compilation of the statistics below, and of this report.
 Off campus housing includes buildings that are not owned and operated by Dominican University and, therefore, fire statistics from off campus housing is not included in this report.
 All fires that occur in campus housing facilities are reported to the Office of Public Safety.

-Residence Hall [] Number Undetermined Unintentional Intentional Injuries Fatalities Value of Incident
+Residence Hall Number of Fires Undetermined Unintentional Intentional Injuries Fatalities Value of Property Damage Incident Number

-of Fires Property Number

-Damage

 Coughlin Hall 0 0 0 0 0 0 \$0-\$99

 Mazzuchelli Hall 0 0 0 0 0 0 \$0-\$99

 Murray Hall 0 0 0 0 0 0 \$0-\$99

 Power Hall 0 0 0 0 0 0 \$0-\$99

 Priory Campus 0 0 0 0 0 0 \$0-\$99